kataw/kataw/test/__snapshot__/parser/expressions/assignment/keyword_with_escapes_check/gen/inside_a_generator_func/x005cu0069nstanceof.md

 ✖ Expression expected - start: 14, end: 32
 ✖ Expression expected - start: 32, end: 34
 ✖ Expected a `;` - start: 32, end: 34
+✖ The parser expected to find a '}' to match the '{' token here - start: 32, end: 34
 ✖ Declaration or statement expected - start: 32, end: 34
 ✖ Declaration or statement expected - start: 36, end: 38